m4rcel-lol/custom-discord-ai-chatbot-site/README.md

 ## 📝 License

-Distributed under the MIT License, however it may be a risk to use it since it mimics the real look of Discord.
+Distributed under the MIT License, however it may be a risk to use it, since it mimics the real look of Discord and may get you in trouble.
 See `LICENSE` for more information.

 ---

 <div align="center">
-  <p>Made with ❤️ using React & Gemini</p>
+  <p>Made with ❤️ and patience by m5rcel using React & Gemini</p>
 </div>